Volkswagen Passat: 1993 facelift (Passat B4)

 The B3 Passat was heavily facelifted in 1993, and despite being designated B4, it was not an all-new model.
-The facelift revised external body panels except for the roof and glasshouse, with most obvious exterior change seeing the reintroduction of a grille to match the style of the other same-generation Volkswagen models of the era, such as the Mk3 Golf and Jetta.
+The facelift revised external body panels except for the roof and glasshouse, with the most obvious exterior change seeing the reintroduction of a grille to match the style of the other same-generation Volkswagen models of the era, such as the Mk3 Golf and Jetta.
 The interior was mildly updated and included safety equipment, such as dual front airbags and seat belt pretensioners, although the basic dashboard design remained unchanged.
 The grille was introduced to give the front end a more aggressive appearance, as the previous model looked too 'passive'.

 The car was available with a Turbocharged Direct Injection (TDI) diesel engine – an inline four-cylinder 1.9-litre turbodiesel, generating 66 kW at 3,750 rpm and 210 Nm of torque at 1,900 rpm.
-It carried a US EPA fuel efficiency rating for the sedan of 45 mpgus highway.
-Combined with a 98 L 28 L reserve option fuel tank, the B4 TDI wagon had an 1800+ km (1200+ mi) range on a single tank of fuel.
-The B4 TDI wagon saw less than 1,000 sales in the US during its 1996 to 1997 lifespan.
+It carried a US EPA fuel efficiency rating for the saloon of 45 mpgus highway.
+Combined with a 98 L 28 L reserve option fuel tank, the B4 TDI estate had an 1800+ km (1200+ mi) range on a single tank of fuel.
+The B4 TDI estate saw less than 1,000 sales in the US during its 1996 to 1997 lifespan.